Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ## **Step 2 : SCANNING AND ENUMERATION**

-During this step, we find that the machine is running a webserver on which a CMS (Joomla! version 3.7.0) is running.
+> Here, we find that the machine is running a webserver on which a CMS (Joomla! version 3.7.0) is running.
 We also find the /administrator dashboard (can't log in yet) on the webserver.

 ### *Nmap Output*